AxelAli/Tensorflow-Image-Classifier-Web-Demo/README.md

 # Tensorflow-Image-Classifier-Web-Demo
 "Calorie Counter", helps you stay fit , by using computer vision to find which item are you eating and giving you nutrition facts

-###End result (Its a video , click it)
+###End result (It's a video , click it)
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/ECsLu60n0ss/0.jpg)](http://www.youtube.com/watch?v=ECsLu60n0ss)

 ### Requirements

-Webserver of your choice (nginx/apache/etc)(PHP must be installed)(See Any tutorial for setting up a webserver)
+Web Server of your choice (nginx/apache/etc)(PHP must be installed)(See Any tutorial for setting up a webserver)

 ### Files, What do they do?
-uploads = user summited images go here
+uploads = user submitted images go here

 index.html = upload site

-postdata.php = main page, prosessing
+postdata.php = main page, processing

-styles.css = CSS styles for the webpage
+styles.css = CSS styles for the web page